 Here some influencer marketing agencies in Hong Kong that can help businesses collaborate with the best influencer for their campaigns.

 Established in 2017, AlphaConcepts is a Hong Kong-based influencer agency.
-It has since collaborated with 1,160 influencers and 50 brands.
+It has since collaborated with more than 1,000 influencers and over 50 brands.
 The agency was formed by Irish Ong, a professional model with about ten years of experience in the modeling industry.
-AlphaConcepts has recently raised a US$200,000 seed round from four angel investors in Hong Kong and will use it to speed up product development and expand its market presence.
+In 2018, AlphaConcepts raised a US$200,000 seed round from four angel investors in Hong Kong and used it to speed up product development and expand its market presence.

 Spread-it is a Hong Kong startup that is seeking to make the most of the growing number of micro-influencers in the region.
 The agency runs a platform which matches brands with micro-influencers for marketing campaigns.
 Spread-it has collaborated with more than 150 brands so far, including Microsoft, MTR, McDonald’s, H&M and Carlsberg.
 At present, there are over 10,000 micro-influencers registered on the platform.
 Majority of them are university students, with followers on Instagram ranging from 500 to 50,000.